-Anyone who really loves show business has a “come to Fosse” moment.
-You know you’re a real convert to the choreographer and director when you come around on “All That Jazz,” his bombastic meta-movie biography-musical.
-You’ve joined his cult when you come around on his last film, “Star 80,” about slain porn star Dorothy Stratten.
-(I’ve yet to achieve that status.)
+Anyone who really loves show business eventually has a “come to Fosse” moment.
+You know you’ve become a true convert to the choreographer and director when you come around on “All That Jazz,” his bombastic meta-movie biography-musical.
+And you know you’ve gone ahead and joined his cult when you come around on his last film, “Star 80,” about slain porn star Dorothy Stratten.
+(I’ve yet to unlock that level.)
 But even if you don’t dig Fosse – even if you don’t consciously know Fosse – chances are good you’ve fallen under his influence.
 Born in 1927, his signature style didn’t just indelibly stamp the world of dance.
 It redefined the packaging of sexuality and entertainment, blurring worlds that post-World War II parochialism had strenuously separated.

-I first saw “All That Jazz,” Bob Fosse’s signature directorial effort – though not the one that one him an Academy Award – in its initial 1979 run, and was singularly unimpressed.
+I first saw “All That Jazz,” Bob Fosse’s signature directorial effort – though not the one that nabbed him a best-directing Oscar – in its initial 1979 run, and was singularly unimpressed.
 Of course, I was age eight, and more impressed by “The Muppet Movie.”
 Years later, I saw what I had missed.
 Buried in the film’s dance sequences, its half-assembled spangled costumes and bare-bones Broadway backstages and editing rooms, was a winking homage to narcissism and its opposite, true communion.
 It was, and is, an amazing cacophony.
 But it is also bloated by his death wish – a courtship with his own demise that he materialized by casting Jessica Lange, one of his many girlfriends, in the role of Angelica, a literal angel of death.

 The issue of women was central for Fosse, as it is for everyone born, really.
 But Fosse was legendarily conflicted, and in dance he explored this conflict so charismatically – charisma being his central legacy – that his expression of these conflicts became a style unto its own.
 He got his start as a teenaged dancer in Chicago strip joints, where he earned money to shore his financially struggling family.
 Though the flair of those environs forever seared him, their sexual dysfunction did as well; in his fantastic biography Fosse, author Sam Wesson confirms that the autobiographic nature of the “All That Jazz” scene in which a young Joe Gideon (Fosse’s stand-in) ejaculates in his pants right before going on stage at a titty club.